cf.Field.regrids

 Regridding is the process of interpolating the field data values while preserving the qualities of the original data, and the metadata of the unaffected axes.
 The metadata for the regridded axes are taken from the dst parameter.

-The 2-d regridding takes place on a sphere, with the grid being defined by latitude and longitude spherical polar coordinates.
+The 2-d or 3-d regridding takes place on a sphere, with the grid being defined by latitude and longitude spherical polar coordinates, and any available vertical coordinates.
+In the 3-d case, the regridding may be done assuming linear or log linear weights in the vertical.

 Latitude and longitude coordinates